-If we look at Fig. 10.27(a) we see that gold briefly touched 1921 on 6 September before virtually collapsing to 1532.65, which was the lowest price on 26 September.
+If we look at the chart below we see that gold briefly touched 1921 on 6 September before virtually collapsing to 1532.65, which was the lowest price on 26 September.
 It recovered significantly during the day and closed at 1626.40.

 After that we saw a period where the price moved mainly sideways, but on 23 October it broke through the blue Kijun Sen line and since then we have experienced a mini bull run.
 Right now, on 27 October, it trades at 1726.

 The price has moved into the ‘wait-and-see’ area of the Ichimoku Kinko Hyo cloud.
 Any significant break above the cloud might be the start of a new bull run, but if it closes below the recent low of 1603.25 it reached on the 20 October we might see further drops in the price.

 Silver (see chart below) also dropped significantly during September – mainly on the 22nd and 23rd, when the price dropped from nearly 40 to close at 30.805 on the 23rd.
 Since then it has recovered somewhat and is now trading at 33.645.
 We need the price to break through the Ichimoku cloud before a long trade becomes advisable.
 Any new low could well be the start of a new bear phase.